The voyage of building an outrigger canoe

 So, come with me on this voyage, and let’s see if we can build a canoe.

 Doug Herman is senior geographer at the Smithsonian National Museum of the American Indian.
 A PhD graduate of the University of Hawaii Department of Geography, Doug created the indigenous-geography education project Pacific Worlds, working with communities in Hawai‘i and Micronesia to document their place-based cultural heritage.
 Since 2009 he has been doing research for the exhibition, Aloha ʻĀina: Hawai‘i, the Canoe and the World.
 That project explores how the values of the voyaging canoe translate into how to live on small, isolated islands, with lessons for how all of us may live sustainably on Island Earth.
-His small exhibition on the rise and fall of the Hawaiian Kingdom is scheduled to open at the museum in Washington, D.C., in 2015.
+He's also working on an exhibition about the rise and fall of the Hawaiian Kingdom, scheduled to open at the museum in Washington, D.C., in 2016.